 - mm – The minute with always two characters

 - ss – The seconds with always two characters

 - Z – indicates that is the UTC (0h offset)

 The same above but for the end date of the event.

 Usually, the summary will be the title of the event in your calendar entry.

 This field represents the description or body of the calendar’s entry.
 Note that you don’t need to use double quotes or quotes in this field.
 You can add the text freely, but be aware of the carriage returns.
-It means that if you press enter on the text it won’t translate into a new line in the description.
-You should include instead n if you want to do that.
+It means that it won’t translate into a new line in the description if you press enter on the text.
+So you should include instead n if you want to do that.

 The location of the event in a text format.
 Some applications can translate this into addresses and other things, but the basis is always a text entry.